Skip to content

 • A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 An individual, who has a felony background and is considering entering an occupational therapy program, can have their background reviewed prior to actually applying for the exam by requesting an Early Determination Review.

-• Students who apply to the MS in OT program will be expected to perform a minimum number of Technical Standards and Essential Requirements.
+• Students who apply to the MS in OT program will be expected to perform Technical Standards and Essential Requirements.

 Prerequisites